Corey Huck, Head of the School of Health Promotion and Human Development

-- See information about the Professional Education Program and Secondary Education curriculum for teacher certification in the Education section of this catalog.
+- See information about the Professional Education Program in the Education section of this catalog, and information about Secondary Education for teacher certification in the Secondary/K-12 Education Curriculum for Teacher Certification section of this catalog.

 - To graduate with a major in family and consumer sciences (teacher certification option) you must meet the requirements for eligibility to student teach before you register for student teaching.
 You must achieve a 2.75 overall GPA and earn a grade of “pass” in all areas of student teaching in order to graduate.